 Field-hunting tip

-Look in hydrothermal veins, sedimentary rocks country — that is the host setting where vaesite typically forms.
+Look in hydrothermal veins, sedimentary rocks country, the host setting where vaesite typically forms.
 If you start seeing pyrite, millerite, carrollite in float, you are in the right ground.
 Field specimens usually show a octahedral crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.